Silent Auction Bid Sheet Template / Generator

 Drop in your nonprofit's logo and watch the bid sheet template recolor to match your brand.
 Each item renders on its own printable sheet with the auction close time, bidder name, paddle number, and bid lines, numbered automatically.

 Print the full pack in one click or save it as a PDF in the print dialog.
-Export the item list to CSV to keep a clean record for your CRM or to share with the auction team in Excel or Google Sheets.
+Copy a share link so your auction team opens the same bid sheets, ready to edit.

 What goes on a silent auction bid sheet